A History of Elephants (Charter)

-- Calf mortality can be as high as 25% or as low as 5% in the first year of life, depending upon human and environmental pressures.
+- Calf mortality can be as high as 25 per cent or as low as 5 per cent in the first year of life, depending upon human and environmental pressures.

 - The longest demographic study of African elephants, in Amboseli Kenya, shows that males have higher mortality than females throughout most of their lives.
 Life expectancy at birth is 41 years for females and 24 years for males.
 In the absence of human induced mortality, however, female life expectancy increases to 54 years and male life expectancy to 39 years.